nutterb/ArgumentCheck/cran-comments.md

 The first note is expected.
 The second note is related to the repository setting.
 I have not figured out how to set the repository in travis-ci or win-builder devel.
-I'm reassured that this shouldn't be an issue since it passes on my local machine and on win-builder release.
+I feel reassured that this shouldn't be an issue since it passes on my local machine and on win-builder release.

 ## Downstream dependencies